SebastianMila/SebastianMila/README.md

 # Hello
 I'm Sebastian Mila from Cracow and I'm a full stack developer.
 I'm currently working with Java on backend and React on frontend.
+I take part in every phase of development: analysis, design, implementation, deployment and maintenance.
 🔭 I’m currently working in [PTM Soft](https://ptmsoft.pl/) on few small web apps four our clients and large intelligent transportation system.

+🌱 I love reading IT books and listening to podcasts.

+⚡ In my free time i'm playing Path of Exile, riding a bike, reading books or chilling in the countryside.

 ## My tech stack
 <table>